 GRA-students (formerly MMD/DMK) wanting the Graphic design degree, please apply for this.

 Credit for Prior Learning

 One of the pages in the application form asks if you want to apply for credit for prior learning.
 Yes, you do!
 Check this box!
 What it means is that they will look at your Noroff certificates and see if you fullfill the requirements in the Deakin-Noroff agreement (as you probably know as 2+1).

 Attach your documenation (Noroff certificate (English version), videregående vitnemål (if you got one.
 Send both a scan of the original Norwegian version AND the English version.
 Ask your vgs to send you an English version) etc, and send it to Denne e-postadressen er beskyttet mot programmer som samler e-postadresser.
 Du må aktivere javaskript for å kunne se den..
 We will then look through the application and attachments, and if it is OK, send it to Deakin.

 (If you sit for a DUELI English test, we will send this along with your application.)

 NOTE!
 When you leave for Australia, you will need to bring along your original certificates / vitnemål, to show Deakin.

 Please update your personal details under Mine sider on this page.

-When you get an (Unconditional) Offer from Deakin you must tell them if you accept the offer or not.
+When you get an Unconditional Offer from Deakin, you need to accept the offer.
 This is done by filling out and returning a pdf document containing the Acceptance Form.
 The offer email has this attached, or provides a link to it.

 Here´s a DEMO of a filled in Acceptance form.